 DR. JOSÉ LUIS LANCIEGO PÉREZ DIRECTOR.
-PARKINSON'S DISEASE RESEARCH GROUP
+GENE THERAPY IN PARKINSON'S DISEASE RESEARCH GROUP

 Parkinson's disease is characterized by the progressive death of nerve cells (neurons) that produce dopamine, a major chemical in the regulation of multiple brain functions involved in the control of movement.

 It begins around the age of 60 but can appear earlier.
 It is the second most common neurodegenerative disease with a rising incidence and prevalence due to increased life expectancy.

 There is no cure for this disease but there are some drugs or treatments that replenish the dopamine deficit and help to improve symptoms such as tremor, clumsiness, stiffness or other movement disorders.

 The Parkinson's Disease Group at Cima is formed by clinical neurologists and expert researchers focused on finding the causes of this disease, still unknown, and developing new therapies capable of preventing the loss of dopamine and the extension of neurodegeneration to other brain cells.

 To this end, we have implemented cutting-edge experimental parkinsonian models in the biomedical field that allow us to design innovative and effective strategies to address the treatment of the disease, such as the application of gene therapy.